 - Currently employ or are adopting practices that follow regenerative, sustainable, and/or organic principles (this includes conventional farms that are transitioning into organic, sustainable, or regenerative production).

-- Are seeking to improve and/or expand their operation, improve environmental impacts, or become a more sustainable business.
+- Are seeking to implement, sustain, improve and/or expand upon their sustainable, organic or regenerative practices.

-- Previous grantees are eligible to apply but priority will be given to new applicants.
+- Previous grantees are eligible to apply for another grant but priority will be given to new applicants.
+All awardees must wait one calendar year before applying again.

 Funding Priorities

-- Conventional farmers who want to transition to organic, sustainable, or regenerative practices.
+- Conventional farmers who want to transition to organic, sustainable, or regenerative practices, whether certified or not.

-- Projects led by or emphasize working with women, BIPOC, veterans, immigrants, and members of the LGBTQ+ community.
+- Projects led by or that emphasize working with under-resourced or underserved populations.

 Funded Topics